-Soil C, nutrient stocks, and stable isotopes are not likely to be highly temporally variable at NEON sites.
-In other long-term projects, such as the chronic N addition study at Harvard Forest LTER, minimal changes in total N content and distribution were detected in soils after 10 years of elevated N deposition (see Magill et al. 1997 and Nadelhoffer et al. 2004).
-Thus, NEON will sample these constituents once every 10 years in the tower and distributed plots to capture long-term trends at each site.
-At relocatable sites, these measurements will be made once during initial operations and then once prior to decommissioning.
+Soil C and N concentrations and stable isotope ratios are not likely to be highly temporally variable at NEON sites.
+In other long-term projects, such as the chronic N addition study at Harvard Forest LTER, minimal changes in total N content and distribution were detected in soils after a decade of elevated N deposition (see Magill et al. 1997 and Nadelhoffer et al. 2004).
+Thus, NEON will sample these constituents once every 5 years in the tower and distributed plots to capture long-term trends at each site.
+In years when sampling occurs, samples will be collected during each site's period of historic peak greenness, using splits from the same soil cores used for initial N transformation measurements and microbial community analyses.

 Greater inter-annual, as well as intra-annual sampling frequencies would be optimal to document the dynamics of soil N transformation rates, which are expected to undergo short-term changes in response to NEON's drivers of interest (see Table 1).
 However, these measurements are also very labor-intensive, and the NEON budget does not accommodate making them every year.
-To provide useful information on the intra-annual changes associated with N transformations, while compensating for the constraints of the project, NEON will sample soils to calculate rates of net N mineralization and net nitrification every 5 years, but within the sampling year, conduct soil core incubations three times.
-The three sampling periods will be during peak biomass at each site, as well as expected "hot moments" of biogeochemical importance to capture a range of temporal dynamics.
-These hot moments may differ by site.
-Examples include: summer in California, when surprisingly elevated rates of microbial N processing have been observed compared with the wet growing season (see Parker and Schimel 2011), snowmelt in locations where a seasonal snowpack develops (e.g., the Intermountain West and the Northeast), and first rains of the growing season (or monsoon rains) in arid environments (e.g., the Southwest).
-The initial 3 years of data collected in this manner will be analyzed and reviewed by a group of community experts and/or "NEON power users" in order to optimize the sampling strategy over time.
+To provide useful information on the seasonal changes associated with N transformations, while compensating for the constraints of the project, NEON will sample soils to calculate rates of net N mineralization and net nitrification every 5 years, but within the sampling year, conduct soil core incubations three times.
+The three sampling periods will be during historic peak greenness at each site, coincident with the soil C and N measurements described above, as well as during seasonal transitions that allow for capturing a range of temporal dynamics.
+Examples of these transitions include the winter-spring transition in locations where a seasonal snowpack develops (e.g., the Intermountain West and the Northeast) and the dry to wet transition in arid or Mediterranean environments (e.g., the Southwest, California coast).
+If possible, the initial 3 years of data collected in this manner will be analyzed and reviewed by a group of community experts and/or "NEON power users" in order to optimize the sampling strategy over time.